vibridi/gomock/README.md

 Type `gomock help` for detailed usage tips.

 In short, it supports the following flags:

-    $ -f FILE        Read go code from FILE
-    $ -o FILE        Output mock code to FILE
-    $ -i IDENTIFIER  Mock the interface with IDENTIFIER
-    $ -q             Qualify types with the package name
-    $ -x             Export 'with' and 'new' functions
-    $ -u             Output func signatures with unnamed parameters where possible
-    $ --help, -h     show help
-    $ --version, -v  print the version
+- `-f FILE` required, allows to specify the input file where your interface is declared.
+- `-o FILE` if set, tells the program to write the output to `FILE`.
+Otherwise it just prints to stdout.
+You can always capture the output with a pipe.
+E.g. if you are on MacOS, you could do `gomock -f myfile.go | pbcopy`
+- `-i IDENTIFIER` if the input file contains more than one interface declaration, you can use the `-i` flag to tell the program which one to parse.
+If not set, the program defaults to the first encountered interface.
+- `-q` if set, types in the output are qualified with their package names.
+Useful if your source file imports types from other packages.
+- `-x` if set, static functions are exported (usually those whose name begins with `with` and `new`)

-The `-u` flag allows to output default functions and `With*` functions with unnamed arguments.
+- `-u` if set, allows to output default functions and `With*` functions with unnamed arguments.
 The default behavior is to always output named arguments, as some IDEs reference them in code completion.
+- `--struct-style` if set, prints the output in struct style, instead of options style (see below for further details).
+- `--help, -h` prints a help message.
+- `--version, -v` prints the version number.

 ## Features

 This tool is able to resolve composed interfaces, however all declarations must live in the same directory or sub-directories relative to the main file.
 To see this in action, run `make example-compose`.

-## Example
+## Example (options style)

 To try out the tool after cloning the repo:

     $ make build
     $ ./build/gomock -f _example/_example.go

-It will print out the generated mock code:
+It will print out the generated mock code, with the options pattern:

 ```